raku-community-modules/Web-App-MVC/README.md

 ## Introduction

-A set of extensions to [WWW::App](https://github.com/supernovus/www-app/) providing a MVC-style framework for building dynamic web applications using Perl 6.
+A set of extensions to [WWW::App](https://github.com/supernovus/www-app/) providing a MVC-style framework for building dynamic web applications.

-We include a few base classes and roles, for quickly defining Controllers, capable of loading one or more Models (with an included base class for DB models),  and displaying one or more Views (which can be defined using any supported template engine, currently Template6 and Flower::TAL are supported.)
+We include a few base classes and roles, for quickly defining Controllers, capable of loading one or more Models (with an included base class for DB models),  and displaying one or more Views (which can be defined using any supported template engine, see below for details.)

 ## Example Application Script